 A Coupon in WooCommerce is a very developed and customizable entity.
 Due to differences between systems, some special cases are not be mapped directly into Megaventory.
 To allow for the full of WooCommerce’s functionality alternative methods are available for achieving the same effect.

 - Coupons in WooCommerce deduct either a fixed amount or a percentage of the total of the order.
 This is recreated in Megaventory as follows:

 - Percentage coupons are placed in Megaventory as Discounts.

-Example of a compound discount consisting of Free987, an30 and newdiscount coupons.
+Example of a compound discount consisting of Free987, an30 and newdiscount coupons is Free987-an30-newdiscount.

 3. Coupons can be deleted from WooCommerce, but not from Megaventory.
 Once a coupon is created and deleted in WooCommerce, it will only be available as a draft due to clashes with Megaventory.

-4. The rate of the fixed price coupons can be updated.
+4. The rate of the fixed price coupons can be updated in WooCommerce.

 5. The rate of percentage coupons rate cannot be updated.

-6. All coupons are synchronised continuously from WooCommerce to Megaventory.
+6. All coupons are continuously be synchronized from WooCommerce to Megaventory.
 User can also manually replicate (in WooCommerce) all percentage discounts present in Megaventory using a button in the Megaventory plugin.